Bjorn-Strom/FSS/README.md

 All it does is spit out classnames and the corresponding CSS so it might not be the library you want to work with.
 Other framework specific libraries have been made on top of this.
 For example to Fable, Feliz and Giraffe.
 So if you are using any of these frameworks one of those libraries is a safe bet.
+That being said the framework libraries are merely provide specific convenience functions to use for that framework, you can still use `Fss.Engine` directly if you prefer.

 ## Motivation 🤔